Longitudinal Knowledge Assessment

 Dr. Green serves in significant roles with the following organizations, receiving reimbursement or compensation as listed:

-- American Diabetes Association, Member, Professional Practice Committee; Member, American Diabetes-European Association for the Study of Diabetes Writing Group, without compensation
+• The American Diabetes Association, Professional Practice Committee, Member; American Diabetes-European Association for the Study of Diabetes Writing Group, Member, without compensation

-- The Metabolic Institute of America - presentations at CME conference, receiving honoraria
+• The Metabolic Institute of America, for presentations at a continuing medical education conference, receiving honoraria

 Savitha Subramanian, MD